-Please see Brush Properties Dialog and to learn more about Brush Tool option, see Brush Tool Properties.
+Please see Brush Properties Dialog and to learn more about Brush Tool option

 - 7. If you want the Flow of your brush to be randomized, set the Random Flow setting to any value over 0 %. - 8.
 If you want the Opacity of your brush to be randomized, set the Random Opacity setting to any value over 0 %. - 9.
 In the Drawing view, start drawing to test your brush settings.